Phone: (209) 946-2153

 ECPE 071.
 Digital Design.
 3 Units.

 Students study number systems, binary arithmetic, and Boolean logic.
 Topics include the analysis and synthesis of combinational and sequential circuits and the use of FPGA devices.
-Prerequisites: Fundamental Math Skills requirement and Sophomore standing.
+Prerequisites: Fundamental Math Skills requirement, and Sophomore or Junior or Senior standing.

 ECPE 071L.
 Digital Design Lab.
 1 Unit.